-The TIME (Technology Innovation Management and Entrepreneurship) Masters in Business Economics (MBE) is a full-time inter-University 15 month Master's program in Business Economics (MBE) which offers a novel inter-university Masters of Business Economics curriculum that combines targeted classroom and practical training to provide students with the knowledge and the entrepreneurial skills needed to successfully manage innovative organizations in an ever changing environment by offering an integrated curriculum.
+The TIME (Technology Innovation Management and Entrepreneurship) Masters in Business Economics (MBE) is a full-time 15-month Master's programme in Business Economics (MBE) which is offered in collaboration with the University of Crete.
+It offers a curriculum, that combines targeted classroom and practical training to provide students with the knowledge and the entrepreneurial skills, needed to successfully manage innovative organizations in an ever-changing environment, by offering an integrated curriculum.

-TIME MBE is a full-time 15th month program with 120 ECTS needed for a successful completion.
+TIME MBE is a full-time 15th month program with 105 ECTS needed for a successful completion.
 All courses are required.